 Lao New Year is usually a 3-day public holiday.
 In Lao, it is also called ‘Songkran’ or ‘Pii Mai’, the traditions and customs are also similar to Thai Songkran.
 This is the most important festival of the year in Laos.

 This ceremony is held to remember and pay tribute to the Hung line of kings who ruled Vietnam as priestly kings.
 At first, it was a local holiday but has become recognized as a national holiday in 2007.
-It is scheduled for the 10th of the 3rd lunar month, the 29th of April in 2023.
+It is scheduled for the 10th of the 3rd lunar month.

 There is a commemorative procession, which begins at the base of Nghia Linh Mountain.
 People will go on a pilgrimage up the mountain, and they will stop at various temples along the way until reaching Hung Temple at the peak.